Beat a Chubb Total-Loss Lowball in Illinois

-Illinois drivers using Auto ACV against Chubb recover an average of +$3,260.
-Chubb typically opens with a CCC ONE, Mitchell, or Audatex valuation — and that's where the leverage lives.
+Illinois drivers using Auto ACV against Chubb recover an average of +$5,300.
+Chubb opens with CCC ONE Market Valuation (high-value vehicle workflow) at 4–7 days — that first offer is the negotiation anchor, not the ceiling.

 How Chubb undervalues claims